 SNAP and Medicaid

-Due to COVID-19, all SNAP recipients will get the maximum amount for their household size for November.
+Due to COVID-19, all SNAP recipients will get the maximum amount for their household size for February.
+Recipients will also receive a 15 percent increase to their benefit amount through June and will receive their benefit increase on their normal payment date.
 You can see the maximum monthly SNAP amounts based on family size here.

 Medicaid CHIP COVID-19 Information Sessions

 Hear about the actions taken to implement federal flexibilities in response to the COVID-19 pandemic, including the 1135, Appendix K and 1115 options.
 Learn more.